 When I was in college I remember putting on a pair of cut-off pants and sneakers and trying to jog four blocks in the Park View residential area near campus.
 I weighed much less than I do now, and though my heart was younger and stronger, I was completely exhausted, sweating profusely by the time I finished my jog.
 The next day my leg muscles hurt so much I could barely walk up the hill from my dorm room to class.
 I was convinced then, that a lifetime of exercise was not in my future.

-The only reason I’d attempted a run that day was to lose weight and a four-block jog did nothing to move the stubborn numbers on my bathroom scale.
+The only reason I’d attempted a run that day was to lose weight and a four-block jog did nothing to the numbers on my bathroom scale.

-She almost sneered comparing modern-day notions of physical activity with how hard people worked when she was a girl.
+She almost sneered comparing modern-day notions of physical activity with how hard people labored when she was a girl.

 “Oh,” the doctor told me matter-of-factly, “lots of older people like to sit in their chair much of the day.
 Their energy levels are low, and they’re often worried about falling.
 Sometimes it hurts to move.
 I understand why they feel this way.
 Find some ‘exercises-for-seniors’ videos for your mom.
 That might help.”

-I made my doctor laugh when I compared the importance of exercise for good health with my farmer-husband’s observations about cows.
-He said if cows don’t stand up and move around, they’ll “go down and stay down!”
+I made my doctor laugh when I recounted what a farmer friend told me once about movement and cattle.
+The farmer said if cows don’t stand up and move around, they’ll “go down and stay down.”
 He said it’s important to get new-born calves up and moving, looking for their mother’s milk.
 And, if a cow is injured or sick, she’ll often do better if you can get her on her feet and foraging, as opposed to laying in the barn stall.